 Ribociclib is a selective inhibitor of cyclin-dependent kinase (CDK) 4 and 6, resulting in 50% inhibition (IC50) values of 0.01 (4.3 ng/ml) and 0.039 μM (16.9 ng/ml) in biochemical assays, respectively.
 These kinases are activated upon binding to D-cyclins and play a crucial role in signalling pathways which lead to cell cycle progression and cellular proliferation.
 The cyclin D-CDK4/6 complex regulates cell cycle progression through phosphorylation of the retinoblastoma protein (pRb).

-In vitro, ribociclib decreased pRb phosphorylation, leading to arrest in the G1 phase of the cell cycle, and reduced cell proliferation in breast cancer cell lines.
-In vivo, treatment with single-agent ribociclib led to tumour regressions which correlated with inhibition of pRb phosphorylation.
+In vitro, ribociclib decreased pRb phosphorylation, resulting in arrest in the G1 phase of the cell cycle, reduced proliferation and a senescent phenotype in breast cancer derived models.
+In vivo, treatment with single-agent ribociclib led to tumour regressions which correlated with inhibition of pRb

 In vivo studies using patient-derived oestrogen receptor-positive breast cancer xenograft model combinations of ribociclib and antioestrogens (i.e. letrozole) resulted in superior tumour growth inhibition with sustained tumour regression and delayed tumour regrowth after stopping dosing compared to each substance alone.
+When administered to patients ribociclib can also be immunomodulatory, decreasing regulatory T-cells and relative levels of CD3+ T-cells.
 Additionally, in vivo antitumour activity of ribociclib in combination with fulvestrant was assessed in immune-deficient mice bearing the ZR751 ER+ human breast cancer xenografts and the combination with fulvestrant resulted in complete tumour growth inhibition.

 When tested in a panel of breast cancer cell lines with known ER status, ribociclib demonstrated to be more efficacious in ER+ breast cancer cell lines than in the ER- ones.
 In the preclinical models tested so far, intact pRb was required for ribociclib activity.